 Challenges of Virtual Communication

-Online video meetings present unique challenges, primarily stemming from the lack of non-verbal cues that we usually get from face-to-face interactions.
-In a virtual setting, the absence of seeing others in person can lead to numerous misinterpretations.
+Online video meetings present unique challenges, primarily stemming from the differences between virtual and face-to-face interactions.
+In a virtual setting, the inability to see others in person can lead to numerous misinterpretations.
 This makes it all the more imperative to understand the ways in which people communicate via body language on camera.

 A. Facial Expressions